timebeing92/brightspace-quiz-review-extractor/README.md

 ## Reviewer-Facing Workbook Fields

-The `questions` sheet keeps the raw traceability fields, but now adds reviewer-facing display fields so matching and ordering questions are readable without opening JSON payloads.
+The `questions` sheet keeps the raw traceability fields, but also adds reviewer-facing display fields so matching and ordering questions are readable without opening JSON payloads.

 Reviewer-facing additions on question rows: